Left Continue shopping

 Species Phellinus badius (Berk. ex Cooke) G. Cunn.

-These synonyms arise because hymenochaetoid polypores were originally grouped entirely on gross morphology — bracket shape, pore size, color — before molecular tools revealed that these characters evolved independently many times across distinct lineages.
-A full list of principal synonyms includes Polyporus badius Berk. ex Cooke (basionym), Polystictus badius (Berk. ex Cooke) Lloyd, Coriolopsis badia (Berk. ex Cooke) Murrill, and Phellinotus badius (Berk. ex Cooke) Robledo, Lira & Rajchenb.
+The reason it collected all these names is simple.
+The old sorting ran entirely on gross features, bracket shape, pore size, color, and once molecular tools showed up they revealed that those looks evolved over and over in lineages that are not actually close kin.
+If you want the full synonym list, it runs Polyporus badius Berk. ex Cooke (the basionym), Polystictus badius (Berk. ex Cooke) Lloyd, Coriolopsis badia (Berk. ex Cooke) Murrill, and Phellinotus badius (Berk. ex Cooke) Robledo, Lira & Rajchenb.

-Database note — which name to use GBIF and some national portals retain Coriolopsis badia as the accepted name.
-Recent phylogenetic literature and pharmacological research consistently use Phellinus badius.
-Culture collections (ATCC, StrainInfo) list the type strain under Phellinotus badius or Phellinus badius.
-For practical purposes, searching all three names captures the broadest literature; Phellinus badius is used throughout this guide as the name most consistently applied in scientific research, with Coriolopsis badia cross-referenced where relevant.
-ITS barcodes for multiple strains (including CBS 449.76 from South Korea and LDCMY36 from India) are available in GenBank.
+Database note: which name to use GBIF and some national portals still keep Coriolopsis badia as the accepted name.
+The recent phylogenetic literature and the pharmacology research both land on Phellinus badius.
+Culture collections like ATCC and StrainInfo file the type strain under Phellinotus badius or Phellinus badius.
+In practice, if you want the broadest sweep of literature, search all three.
+I use Phellinus badius throughout this guide because that is the name the research applies most consistently, and I cross-reference Coriolopsis badia where it matters.
+If you need barcodes, ITS sequences for several strains are in GenBank, including CBS 449.76 from South Korea and LDCMY36 from India.

 Shape